 - Funding for isolation

 Funding for A and B – lower socio-economic communities, special needs and non-English speaking backgrounds

 This funding uses the Equity Index value.
 This value is calculated according to the addresses of the children at your ECE service.
 The addresses are used to indicate the children’s socio-economic background.

 The amount of the funding is set by your Equity Index and the Funded Child Hours that you claim through the RS7 return.
-The funding won’t be more than the maximum of 6 hours per child place per day, with a limit of 30 hours per child place over 7 days.
+The funding will not be more than the maximum of six hours per child place per day, with a limit of 30 hours per child place over seven days.

 The funding increases according to the Equity Index.
 The funding rates can be found on Appendix 1 [PDF, 278 KB].

 Equity calculations are conducted twice a year, around March and November.
 Specific dates will be advertised closer to the appropriate times.